infinum/ngx-form-object/docusaurus/docs/api-reference/extended-form-controls/form-store.md

 ### get model

-Returns the model which the `FormObject` and `FormStore` were created with.

 | Property | Return type |
 | --------- | ------------- |
 | `get model()` | `T` |